 Of course, in our reviews I’ve tried to make sure there are a range of jackets that can help you get started quickly.
 Whether you need a full featured jacket or if you just want a lightweight simple hardshell, there’s something here for you!

-I hope this guide was helpful in picking the best hardshell jacket to fit your needs.
+I hope this guide was helpful in picking a good hardshell jacket to fit your needs.
 If you want to comment or recommend a jacket I didn’t include, please use my contact form to get in touch.

 Have fun and be safe out there!